trek-view/basecamp/_posts/2021-10-01-reverse-engineering-gopro-360-file-format-part-4.md

 ---
 date: 2021-10-01
 title: "Reverse Engineering GoPro's 360 Video File Format (Part 4)"
-description: "In the final part of this series, I convert a GoPro EAC projected frame into an equirectangular projection to be displayed in other other software."
+description: "In the final part of this series, I convert a GoPro EAC projected frame into an equirectangular projection to be displayed in other software."
 categories: guides
 tags: [GoPro, equirectangular, EAC, ffmpeg, exiftool]
 author_staff_member: dgreenwood